light-ruby/light-services-docs/crud.md

 In this recipe we'll create top-level CRUD services to manage our records.

-\[Documentation in progress]

-This page is still in development and just shows the approach.
-This approach was tested in production for many years and saved us a lot of time and effort.
+This approach has been tested in production for many years and has saved significant time and effort.

 ## Why